clemenko/px-harvester/readme.md

 ## add portworx stuff

 Here we are going to install the CSI.
 Note the API token for a "storage admin" user.
+Here are the docs : https://docs.portworx.com/portworx-csi/fa-file-system

 ```bash
 kubectl create ns portworx